cysouw/diathesis/text/c06_adverbials.md

 ## Alternations without diathesis

-### Regular adverbials

-Manner adverbials are a regular part of German grammar.
-In all German sentences there are many different possibilities to add manner adverbials.
+Depictive adverbials are a regular part of German grammar.
+In all German sentences there are many different possibilities to add depictive adverbials.
 In this chapter, I consider the addition of such an adverbial as a sort of alternation, which is arguably a stretch of the meaning of the term alternation.
 However, as will be shown in the next sections, there are actually various examples in which the addition of an adverbial induces a change in valency.
 Yet, it is of course extremely common to have such a diathesis without any change in valency.
-That is actually the 'normal' situation, as illustrated in \Next.
+That is actually the 'normal' situation with depictive adverbials, as illustrated in \Next.

 \ex.
  \a.
 Ich fahre nach Hause.
  \b.
 Ich fahre schnell nach Hause.

-### Adverbial reflexive resultative

-resultative meaning?

-governed preposition drop
+### [ N | N ] Resultative adverbial reflexive intransitives

+There is a special construction that apparently only exists for some intranstive verbs like *schlafen* 'to sleep' \Next[a].
+The verb is combined with a reflexive pronoun and a resultative secondary predicate.
+The meaning of this construction approximately amounts to 'by performing the verb, the secondary predicate is achieved' \Next[b].

+\ex.
+ \a.
+Ich schlafe mich gesund.
+ \b.
+Ich schlafe, und dadurch bin ich gesund.

+The intransitve verbs that allow this seem to be strongly related to the 'unergative' class of intransitive (see [@sec:participles-restrictions]), while typical 'unaccusative' intranstives are not possible in this construction.

+\ex.
+ \a. \* Ich habe mich gesund eingeschlafen.
+ \b. \* Ich scheitere mich reich.
+ \c. \* Ich sterbe mich tot.
+ \d. \* Ich wachse mich groß.
+ \e. \?
+Der Zug ist sich gut angekommen.

+When the combination of adverbial and verb is considered to be a new lexicalized predicate (i.e. *totlachen, hocharbeiten*), then these predicates would be obligatorily reflexive (alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive]).

+**Attested Verbs**

+- *arbeiten, lachen, laufen, reden, schlafen, sitzen, sparen*, etc.

+**Examples**

-- Ich lache (über etwas).
-Ich lache mich tot/kaputt/schlapp
+- Ich lache mich tot/kaputt/schlapp
-- Ich spare (für etwas).
-Ich spare mich reich.
+- Ich spare mich reich.
-- Ich arbeite (an etwas).
-Ich arbeite mich hoch.
+- Ich arbeite mich hoch.

-no governed preposition

-- Ich schlafe mich gesund.
-(Ich schlafe, und dadurch bin ich gesund)
 - Ich laufe mich glücklich.
-- Ich sitze mich wund.
-- Ich kaufe mich los/frei.
-(Also possible with accusative, but atypical: Ich kaufe den Gefangenen los.)

-With prepositions (metaphorical?)

-- Er lacht sich ins Fäustchen
+### [ N | N ] Resultative adverbial intransitives

+Different from the verbs in the previous class, some intransitive verbs like *rennen* 'to run' allow for a secondary predicate without any other structural changes, resulting for example in *losrennen* 'to start running' \Next.
+I consider this to be resultative secondary predicates because to the parallelism to the applicative diathese in [@sec:adverbials-applicative].

+\ex.
+ \a.
+Der Junge rennt.
+ \b.
+Der Junge rennt los.

+An additional affect of this alternation is that the unergative *rennen* becomes an unaccusative *losrennen* \Next, see also [@sec:participles-restrictions].

+\ex.
+ \a.
+Der Junge hat gerannt. \* Der gerannte Junge.
+ \b.
+Der Junge ist losgerannt.
+Der losgerannte Junge.

+**Attested Verbs**

+- *lachen, laufen, reden*

+**Examples**

-- Er redet sich in Rage.
+- Er redet/lacht los.

-Nicht mit unakkusativ?

-- * Ich habe mich gesund eingeschlafen.
-- * Ich scheitere mich ...
-- * Ich sterbe mich ...
-- * Ich wachse mich groß.
-- * Der Zug ist sich gut angekommen.
+- Der Eimer läuft leer/voll.
+- Ich springe weg.

+### [ NA | NA ] Resultative adverbial transitives

+**Examples**

+- Der Händler kauft die Sklaven.
+- Der Händler kauft die Sklaven frei.

 ## Diatheses with subject demotion

+### -- [ SBJ > Ø ] Drop -- {.unnumbered}

+### [ N | – ] Depictive adverbial reflexive intransitive drop {#sec:adverbial-reflexive-drop}

+Many intransitives allow for a dropping of the nominative with a obligatory reflexive pronoun *sich* and an obligatory adverbial.
+Because of the dropped nominative there is an obligatory non-phoric *es* in such sentences \Next[a].
+Such constructions seem to be possible with very many intransitives, though with some verbs, like *aufstehen* 'rise' it is of debatable grammaticality \Next[b].
+More research is needed into the question which intransitive verbs do not allow this diathesis.

+\ex.
+ \a.
+In der Gruppe lacht es sich besser.
+ \b. \?
+Am frühen morgen steht es sich schlecht auf.

+A very similar diathesis is attested with transitives, see [@sec:adverbial-reflexive-transitive-anticausative], but in that case the accusative is retained as a nominative (i.e. anticausative).
+Also note that connection between an intransitive drop and a transitive anticausative is strongly reminiscent of unaccusativity, see [@sec:participles-restrictions].
+However, there does not seem to be an obvious match between unaccusative verbs and the verbs that allow for the current diathesis.

+**Attested Verbs**

+- almost all intransitives, with exceptions like *aufstehen, beginnen, stinken*

+**Examples**

+- Beim Kanufahren ertrinkt es sich leichter als bei der Aquarellmalerei.
+- Hier lebt es sich gut.
+- In diesem Saal tanzt es sich gut.

-### --- Anticausatives --- {.unnumbered}
+### --- [ ADJ > SBJ > Ø ] Anticausative --- {.unnumbered}

-### [ Np | –N ] Adverbial instrument anticausative
+### [ Np | –N ] Depictive adverbial instrument anticausative

 Some verbs that have a typical instrument connected to the action allow for the instrument to be turned into the nominative subject, but only with the addition of an adverbial \Next.

+\ex.
+ \a.
+Ich schneide mit einem Messer.
+ \b.
+Das Messer schneidet gut.
+ \c. \?
+Das Messer schneidet.

 **Attested Verbs**